Skip to main content

 Many different visual dysfunctions contribute to problems with balance.
 A few examples include:

-- Aniseikonia: A condition in which there is a significant difference in how an individual’s right versus left eye perceives an image’s size, which may cause disorientation, eyestrain, headache, and/or issues with dizziness and balance.
+• Aniseikonia: A condition in which there is a significant difference in how an individual’s right versus left eye perceives an image’s size, which may cause disorientation, eye strain, headache, or issues with dizziness and balance.

 SOMATOSENSORY/PROPRIOCEPTIVE SYSTEM

 Proprioceptive information from the skin, muscles, and joints involves sensory receptors that are sensitive to stretch or pressure in the surrounding tissues.
 Proprioceptive cues help a person’s body determine its position in space.
-Of particular importance to balance, cues from the neck indicate the direction the head is turned, and cues from the ankles indicate body movement and/or sway relative to the standing surface and its quality (soft, uneven, solid, etc.).
-The somatosensory/proprioceptive systems provide approximately 70% of total balance input on stable surfaces and 10% on unstable surfaces (VeDA, 2023a; Physiopedia, 2023a).
+Of particular importance to balance, cues from the neck indicate the direction the head is turned, and cues from the ankles indicate body movement or sway relative to the standing surface and its quality (soft, uneven, solid, etc.).
+The somatosensory/proprioceptive systems provide approximately 70% of total balance input on stable surfaces and 10% on unstable surfaces (VeDA, 2026a; Physiopedia, 2025a).

-Problems related to the somatosensory/proprioceptive systems may adversely affect balance.
+Problems related to the somatosensory/proprioceptive systems may adversely affect balance (NIA, 2022a).
 For example:

-- Sensory impairments such as diabetic peripheral neuropathy have been shown both to significantly diminish an individual’s functional balance and to increase their risk of falls (Reeves et al., 2021).
+• Somatosensory impairments such as diabetic peripheral neuropathy have been shown to reduce balance and increase fall risk.

 VESTIBULAR SYSTEM